 It is reasonable to reduce Cal-Am’s 2018 M&S forecast for the Ventura District by $29,154.03.

-Cal-Am’s 2018 forecasted labor expenses are derived from escalation factors Cal-Am uses for non-union employees, which is higher than the escalation factors Cal-Am uses for union employees.
+Cal-Am’s 2018 forecasted labor expenses are derived from escalation factors Cal-Am uses for non-union employees andunion employees.

-The escalation factor that Cal-Am uses for union employees, 2.5%, is the same escalation factor that the 2015 GRC decision adopted for all employees.
+The escalation factor that Cal-Am proposes for union employees, 2.5%, is lower than the escalation factor Cal-Am proposes for non-union employees, but is the same escalation factor that the 2015 GRC decision adopted for all employees.

 There is inadequate record evidence regarding the staffing and accounting changes that Cal-Am asserts occurred in 2016.

-ORA’s proposal of using 2015 recorded expenses as a basis for forecasting 2018 labor expenses is reasonable.
+ORA’s proposal of using 2015 recorded salary expenses as a basis for forecasting 2018 labor expenses is reasonable.

-It is reasonable to escalate the 2015 recorded expenses by 2.5% annually to forecast the 2018 labor expenses.
+It is reasonable to escalate Cal-Am’s 2015 recorded salary expenses by 2.5% annually to forecast its 2018 base labor expenses.

 In recent GRCs, the Commission has reduced the requested expenses for incentive compensation when performance goals benefit both shareholders and ratepayers.